Chen Yi-min

-Chen Yi-ming (陳宜民 (Chén Yímíng)), also known as Arthur Chen, is a Taiwanese politician, physician, and oncologist.
+Chen Yi-ming (陳宜民 (Chén Yímíng)), also known as Arthur Chen, is a Taiwanese oncologist, physician, and politician.
 He was the vice president of Kaohsiung Medical University and a member of the Legislative Yuan from 2016 to 2020.

 Before entering politics, Chen graduated from National Yang-Ming University and earned his doctorate from Harvard University.
 His medical research focuses on cancer, AIDS and epidemiology.

 Education

 Chen attended medical school at National Yang-Ming University, where he graduated with a Doctor of Medicine (M.D.) in 1982 ranked first in his class and earned a Master of Science (M.S.) in microbiology and immunology in 1984.
-After completing his compulsory military service in Taiwan in 1986, Chen pursued doctoral studies in the United States at Harvard University, where he earned a Doctor of Science (D.Sc.) specializing in cancer research in under four years under the supervision of virologist Max Essex.
+After completing his compulsory military service in Taiwan in 1986, Chen pursued doctoral studies in the United States at Harvard University, where he earned a Doctor of Science (D.Sc.) at the Harvard School of Public Health specializing in cancer research under the supervision of virologist Max Essex in 1990.

 After receiving his doctorate, Chen was a postdoctoral researcher at the National Cancer Institute in Frederick, Maryland, where he studied molecular oncology.